jackc/tern/README.markdown

 ```

 Migrations are read from files in the migration directory in lexicographic
 order.
-Typically, migration files will be prefix with 001, 002, 003, etc., but
+Migration files must have a numerical prefix such as 001, 002, 003, etc.
-that is not strictly necessary, Each migration is run in a transaction.
+Each migration is run in a transaction.

 Any SQL files in subdirectories of the migration directory, will be available
 for inclusion with the template command.
 This can be especially useful for